Ulther/bens-nc-news/README.md

 # Northcoders News - Front End

 Northcoders News is hosted on Heroku, it consists of a back end database and a front end web app.
 It is designed for the user to be able to access various news articles and their comments from the web.
+Northcoders News was created using React.

 Heroku Hosting: https://bens-nc-news.herokuapp.com/